-Install the outboard bearing cup (18) over the outboard bearing cone (19), and install the bearing shims.
+Install the outboard bearing cup (18) over the outboard bearing cone (19), and install the bearing shims (14).

-Shaft endplay should be between .002 and .010 inch.
+Shaft endplay should be between .003 and .005 inch.
 Add or remove bearing shims to establish the correct endplay.

-Secure the bearing cap to the intermediate.
+Secure the bearing cap to the intermediate with the hardware (20 and 21).
 Lubricate the bearings as indicated in LUBRICATION.